hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_simple_graphic_of_a_digital__9ceb7010-937f-40e5-8937-9711b409e333-0_3.content.md

 ## Contact Us

 Have a question or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter @CountdownApp.
+Contact us at me@pavolhejny.com or follow us on Twitter @CountdownApp.

 <!--